 Presentations and workshops with links to videos, slides and blog posts, are listed on a timeline below.

-Enough contrast in direct sunlight #
+Enough contrast in direct sunlight

 Have enough contrast for your users and their situation.
 This often means going above the WCAG minimum.
 My lightning talk for the 2022 A11y Bytes event on Global Accessibility Awareness Day.

-Digital prototyping workshop at UXLibs conference #
+Digital prototyping workshop at UXLibs conference

 To improve the mobile experience of reserving a group study room – the case for my digital prototyping workshop at the 5th UXLibs conference.

-Iterating a form wizard: from research to design #
+Iterating a form wizard: from research to design

 My lightning talk was given at Melbourne’s 2019 A11y Bytes event on Global Accessibility Awareness Day.

-Becoming a library member: transforming the user experience of patron self-registration #
+Transforming the experience of patron self-registration

 For the National and State Libraries Australasia (NSLA) Visitor Experience community of practice, I shared how we transformed the experience of becoming a member at State Library Victoria.

-Accessibility testing a multi-channel form wizard #
+Accessibility testing a multi-channel form wizard

 My lightning talk was part of World Interaction Design Day #IxDD at the Melbourne Web Accessibility and Inclusive Design meetup.

-UX – Emerging roles in digital libraries #
+UX: Emerging roles in digital libraries

 New roles for new times – CAVAL Professional Development Interest Group Forum.

-Participatory (Co-design) Workshop #
+Participatory (Co-design) Workshop

 To explore and validate ideas for improving digital interfaces, and how to conduct participatory research.

-Improving digital library services with user research #
+Improving digital services with user research

 My presentation explores user research methods to gather qualitative and quantitative data from students and staff throughout all stages of project life cycles.